Written May 12, 2013

 “Come Lord, come any way, come now.”
 How long Lord, how long.
 Will I know it is you?
 How will I know?

 And so I tangle* and as I do, the words work their way into my heart – still not sure of what they mean for me.

 The next morning as I am putting on my dad’s shoes, I hear the words “In as much as you do it to the least of these, you are doing it unto me.”

 And then I know.

 God has come to me in my dad.

-UPDATE: God has provided someone to rent an extra room from us, negotiating rent based on number of care hours for my dad.
-It’s a great help and a big answer to prayer.
+UPDATE: God has provided a caregiver – she lives with us in exchagne for 10 hours a week of care for my dad.
+It is a great help and a big answer to prayer.
 Another friend comes by once a week for a couple hours, giving me time to devote to my writing.
 I am grateful.

 (Note: In this post you find a “ZIA” – Zentangle Inspired Art - Zentangle© is an easy-to-learn, relaxing, and fun way to create beautiful images by drawing structured patterns.
 I use this method as I ponder a scripture or a thought that God seems to be showing me.
 Good friend Kathryn McCauley told me about it and I have since taken a beginner’s class.
 Yes, there is such a thing – a Certified Zentangle Instructor – CZI.)